-4. Terms of Office
+12. Terms of Office

-4.1 Co-opted Members will usually be appointed for a term of office of four years.
-Towards the end of a term of office, the appointing committee will consider whether that non-statutory co-opted post is still required.
-If it is, the existing co-opted Member will be asked whether they wish to continue in their role.
-At this time, the committee may also decide to advertise the vacancy more widely.
-Non-statutory coopted Members can be disqualified during their term of office if they do not attend four consecutive meetings of the committee to which they have been co-opted without giving an apology; or if they are elected as a Member of Croydon Council.
-If they have been appointed on the basis of representing a particular organisation, then their term of office will also end if they resign or are disqualified from being a Member of that organisation, or if that organisation ceases to exist.
-It is the responsibility of the co-opted Member to inform the Council if a circumstance arises that they believes disqualifies them from continuing in their term of office.
-Co-opted Members can also resign during their term of office if they feel that they can no longer fulfil the requirements of the role.
-Non-statutory co-opted Members can also be appointed for a shorter period to be involved with a specific piece of work, for example a task and finish group.
+- 12.1 Subject to the requirements of the Committee in question, Co-opted Members will usually be invited to serve for a term of office of four years but be appointed annually at Full Council.
+Towards the end of a term of office, the relevant committee will consider whether any non-statutory co-opted post is still required.
+If it is, the committee shall advertise the vacancy by means appropriate to the nature of the vacancy, which will usually include via the Council's website. - 12.2 Non-statutory co- opted Members can be disqualified during their term of office if they do not attend four consecutive meetings of the committee to which they have been co-opted without giving an apology; if they fail to adhere to the Code of Conduct which applies to them or if they are subsequently elected as a Member of Croydon Council. - Where Co-optees are appointed on the basis of representing a particular organisation or group, then their term of office will also end if they resign from or are disqualified from being a Member of that organisation or representative of that group, or if that organisation/group ceases to exist. - 12.4 It is the responsibility of the co-opted Member to inform the Council if a circumstance arises that they believes disqualifies them from continuing in their term of office. - 12.5 Co-opted Members can also resign during their term of office if they feel that they can no longer fulfil the requirements of the role. - 12.6 Non-statutory co-opted Members can also be appointed for a shorter period, for example, to be involved with a specific piece of work.

-5. Powers and responsibilities
+13. Powers and responsibilities